tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### Platform config

 Platform config carries platform specific configs.
-Usually, one platform config type maps to one type of component launcher type.
+Usually, one platform config type maps to one component launcher type.
 For example, `DockerPlatformConfig` can only be used by `DockerComponentLauncher` and `KubernetesPodPlatformConfig` can only be used by `KubernetesPodComponentLauncher`.